 The following are brief profiles of the Board of Directors and executive officers of Morneau Shepell:

-Gillian (Jill) Denham is a corporate director and currently serves on the board of directors of CP, Kinaxis Inc. and National Bank.
+Gillian (Jill) Denham, Chair of the Board, is a corporate director and currently serves on the board of directors of CP, Kinaxis Inc. and National Bank.
 She is also the chair of Munich Reinsurance Company of Canada and Temple Insurance Company (both private companies).
 Ms. Denham is a board member and chair of the Investment Committee of CAMH (Centre for Addiction and Mental Health) and a member of the Board of Governors and chair of the Finance & Audit Sub-Committee of Upper Canada College.
 Ms Denham spent her career at Wood Gundy and CIBC.
 She has held senior positions in investment banking, was President of Merchant Banking / Private Equity and had regional responsibility for CIBC in Europe.
 She was also head of the Retail Bank for CIBC.
 She holds an Honours Business Administration (HBA) degree from the Ivey Business School, the University of Western Ontario and an MBA from Harvard Business School.

 Ron Lalonde is a corporate director.
 Prior to his retirement in 2010, Mr. Lalonde was Senior Executive Vice President, Technology & Operations at CIBC.
 Prior to this, Mr. Lalonde was the Chief Administrative Officer of CIBC, with responsibility for finance, legal, compliance, human resources, marketing and other support functions.
 Mr. Lalonde also held senior executive positions in London, England and New York.
 Mr. Lalonde currently serves as a director of several companies, including Street Capital Group Inc. and DH Corporation.
 Mr. Lalonde serves as a Commissioner on the Board of the Toronto Transit Commission and is a director of The Canadian Stage Company.
 Mr. Lalonde holds a BA from Western University and an MBA from the Ivey Business School.